leanmotherfuckers/serverless-magic-links-poc/README.md

 Some important things to note about this approach, which is different from most other tutorials and example code found online:

 * This creates login links that are valid for longer than the default 3 minutes limit in Cognito.
 Link expiry can be configured without any limits.
-* You don't need to open the link in your email in the same browser you requested the link in.
+* You don't need to open the magic link in the same browser you requested the link in for your session to be approved.

 ## Online demo